jorzel/hashnode/cl6qbq7w704jifdnvh9qw30bz.md

 ## Effective and efficient work
 Doing a good job for your employer does not always mean maximizing output (see **Knowledge of the business domain point** again).
 The best way to speed up and improve your work results is to build a range of skills.
 Therefore, it should come as no surprise that you devote some of your work time to developing your competencies.
-Another important factor for effective work is the quality of the work process itself (efficiency).
+Another important factor for productive work is the quality of the work process itself (efficiency).
 It can be improved by implementing strategies and conventions.
 Some examples:
 - [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)
 - find out your peak state of energy (morning for most), and allocate it for deep work without interruptions (Maker’s Time)
 - 3-3-3 method